kamjamaya/azure-wireshark/README.md

 - Allow public inbound ports
 - Select inbound port RDP 3389

-You have free will to configure however you like and to what best fits your needs.
+You can configure it however you like and to what best fits your needs.

 ![image alt](https://github.com/kamjamaya/azure-wireshark/blob/889fc139f363efbdbc3de4293896d2ad937cd84b/VM%20Project%208.png)